orlox/mesa2022_hmxb/maxilab.md

 ## Orbital shrinkage from mass transfer

-Under the assumption that mass transfer is extremely inefficient and lost material takes away the specific orbital angular momentum of the accretor, the evolution of the orbital separation $a_\mathrm{f}$ can be analitically described in terms of the final mass ratio $q_\mathrm{f}\equiv m_\mathrm{donor}/m_\mathrm{accretor}$ and an initial separation $a_{i}$ at which the system had a mass ratio $q_\mathrm{i}$ \citep{soberman+1997}:
+Under the assumption that mass transfer is extremely inefficient (all mass ejected) and lost material takes away the specific orbital angular momentum of the accretor, the evolution of the orbital separation $a_\mathrm{f}$ can be analitically described.
+In terms of the final mass ratio $q_\mathrm{f}\equiv m_\mathrm{donor,f}/m_\mathrm{accretor,f}$ and a separation $a_{i}$ at which the system had a mass ratio $q_\mathrm{i}$ we have \citep{soberman+1997}:

 $$\frac{a_\mathrm{f}}{a_\mathrm{i}}=\left(\frac{q_\mathrm{i}}{q_\mathrm{f}}\right)^2\left(\frac{1+q_\mathrm{i}}{1+q_\mathrm{f}}\right)\exp\left(2[q_\mathrm{f}-q_\mathrm{i}]\right).$$

 The initial and final points needs not refer to that at the onset or end of the mass transfer phase, they can also be any arbitrary point during the process.
-From that we can make estimate how much the orbital separation would change respect to the initial one in terms of the accretor mass and the mass of the companion.
+From that we can estimate how much the orbital separation would change respect to the initial one in terms of the accretor mass and the mass of the companion.
 In particular, the figure below shows an example of a $30M_\odot$ star being stripped down to $15M_\odot$ by companions of different masses.

 ```julia:plot_roche